 In a series of interviews with planners and city officials, a pattern emerges where risk management is commonly put on the back burner until a crisis forces a change in perspective.
 "Unfortunately, you don't realize something can go wrong until it does," says Stuart Ruff, CMP, director of meetings and events at Risk and Insurance Management Society.
 Read about some real-life event crises in this article.

 Crises happen to the best of us -- that's life.
-In the events industry, there are many small details that go into the perfect event, so it should come as no surprise that things could possibly go awry here and there.
+In the events industry, many small details go into the perfect event, so it should come as no surprise that things could go awry here and there.
 Despite the fear of something going wrong, the best way to address a crisis is to prepare for it in advance.
 In some cases, that means avoiding the issue entirely while, in other cases, it means having a crisis response plan ready should something happen.

 When disaster strikes, the stakes are high for the success of your event.
-Most meeting planners are well-aware of how unpredictable weather, last-minute venue changes and eleventh hour cancellations can wreak havoc if there is no back-up plan in place.
+Most meeting planners are well-aware of how unpredictable weather, last-minute venue changes, and eleventh-hour cancellations can wreak havoc if there is no backup plan in place.
 The key is to make sure your team is ultra-prepared for the absolute worst.

 That date ringed in red on the calendar has finally arrived and as soon as the day begins the problems start: a delayed flight, traffic jams... some of them even take you by surprise because they are just so unexpected.
 And you know better than anyone that you need to be prepared to overcome unforeseen obstacles in record time, fixing tens of little issues and finding perfect solutions to every unanticipated problem.
-Follow this advice and don't let anything come between your event and its complete success!
+Follow this advice, and don't let anything come between your event and its complete success!

-No matter how organized you are or how much blood, sweat and tears you put into an event, there's always a chance something can go wrong.
-But there's no need to panic and accept defeat, because with a backup plan for all of the potentially disastrous things that could dampen your day, you will be adequately armed to turn things around in no time.
-Running a successful event is all about being prepared, flexible, adaptive and having a positive mindset.
+No matter how organized you are or how much blood, sweat, and tears you put into an event, there's always a chance, something can go wrong.
+But there's no need to panic and accept defeat because, with a backup plan for all of the potentially disastrous things that could dampen your day, you will be adequately armed to turn things around in no time.
+Running a successful event is all about being prepared, flexible, adaptive, and having a positive mindset.